chrishamblin7/viscnn/README.md

 `docker pull chrishamblin7/viscnn:latest`

 That might take a while to download.
-Once its done you can launch the tool by running:
+Once its done you can launch the tool by running from the root viscnn folder (of the downloaded repo):

-`docker run -it -v [full/path/to/cloned/repo]:/workspace -p 8050:8050 chrishamblin7/viscnn`
+`docker run -it -v $(pwd):/workspace -p 8050:8050 -p 8888:8888 chrishamblin7/viscnn`

 This command launches an interactive docker shell, with the github repo linked to the '/workspace' folder inside the container.
-It also links port 8050 inside the docker container to port 8050 on the root machine.
-You can add other forwarded ports when you launch the tool as well
+It also links port 8050 and 8888 inside the docker container to port 8050 and 8888 on the root machine.
+You can add other forwarded ports when you launch the tool as well.
+The first time you launch this docker container run:

+`pip install -e .`

+from the '/workspace' directory.
+This will add viscnn as a python module to the docker container environment.
+You dont have to run this command subsequent times you launch the container

+To launch a jupyter notebook inside the container, run:

+`jupyter notebook --ip 0.0.0.0 --no-browser --allow-root`

 ## Running Visualizer